ArtosSystems/docs-legacy/source/includes/_auth.md

 # Authentication

-Aventus will create an Auth0 login for you to use, and thereafter: the Aventus API requires a header authorisation key/value pair for each request.
+For operations where the output interacts with consumer held applications within our ecosystem, authentication will be given by Artos.
+We expect the Aventus API to require a header authorisation key/value pair for each request.

 > To authorize, use this code: